ResearchObject/ro-crate/docs/0.2-DRAFT/index.md

-The following _RO-Crate Metadata file _represents a minimal description of an_ RO-Crate_ dataset.
-Note that for brevity the [RO-Crate JSON-LD Context](https://w3id.org/ro/crate/0.2-DRAFT/context) is here shown by reference rather than inline.
+The following _RO-Crate Metadata file_ represents a minimal description of an _RO-Crate_.
+Note that for brevity the _[RO-Crate JSON-LD Context](https://w3id.org/ro/crate/0.2-DRAFT/context)_ is here shown by reference rather than inline.

 ```json
 { "@context": "https://w3id.org/ro/crate/0.2-DRAFT/context",